Code-Platoon-Assignments/sql-64-slices-1/README.md

 - Which driver did the shortest delivery?
 - Which driver did the longest delivery?

-## Stage 2

-Severina would like some more analytics!
+... she would also like to know:

 - How much did money did they make on each order?
 - Which store made the most money?
 - Which customer spent the most money?
 - How much money did they make each month?

-## Stage 3

-Severina is curious about her drivers ...
+Severina is also curious about her drivers ...

 - Which driver, on average, takes the longest?
 - Which driver, on average, is the quickest?